 1. Durga Puja

 Eid-ul-Fitr is the first day of the Islamic month of Shawwal.
 It marks the end of Ramadan, which is a month of fasting and prayer.
-Many Muslims attend communal prayers, listen to a khutba (sermon) and give zakat al-fitr charity in the form of food) during Eid al-Fitr.
+Many Muslims attend communal prayers, listen to a khutba (sermon), and give zakat al-fitr charity in the form of food) during Eid al-Fitr.
 A feast that marks the completion of the holy month of Ramadan (the month of fasting), this is the largest festival celebrated in Bangladesh.
-This is one of the major festivals of Muslim world.
-Bangladesh being a Muslim majority country, the joy and happiness of Eid is spread to all the citizens of the country, regardless of their religion.
+This is one of the major festivals of the Muslim world.
+Bangladesh is a Muslim-majority country, and the joy and happiness of Eid are spread to all the citizens of the country, regardless of their religion.
 After one month of fasting, Eid-al-Fitr brings happiness to all the Muslim people in Bangladesh.

 3. Independence Day

-Every years of March 16th celebrates the declaration of Bangladesh’s independence day, and numerous events are held to commemorate the important date.
-The biggest state festival, the Independence day of bangladesh is observed all over the country.
+Every year March 16th celebrates the declaration of Bangladesh’s independence day, and numerous events are held to commemorate the important date.
+The biggest state festival, the Independence Day of Bangladesh is observed all over the country.
 All main cities wear a festive appearance.
 It is a public holiday.
-The peoples living in the Dhaka wake up early in the morning to the sound of booming guns heralding the day.
-Leaders of the government, political and social organizations, freedom fighters and ordinary citizens alike place floral wreaths at the National Martyrs’ Memorial at Savar.
-Bangla Academy, Bangladesh Shilpakala Academy and other socio-cultural organizations held cultural function Sports meet and tournaments are organized including the exciting boat race in the river Buriganga.
+The people living in Dhaka wake up early in the morning to the sound of booming guns heralding the day.
+Leaders of the government, political and social organizations, freedom fighters, and ordinary citizens alike place floral wreaths at the National Martyrs’ Memorial at Savar.
+Bangla Academy, Bangladesh Shilpakala Academy, and other socio-cultural organizations held cultural functions Sports meets and tournaments were organized including the exciting boat race in the river Buriganga.
 At night the main public buildings are brightened.
-Other cities and towns are arranged in same functions and decoration.
+Other cities and towns are arranged with the same functions and decoration.

 4. Ekushey (Mother Language Day)